Aurthohin: "অসমাপ্ত (Unfinished)" and "অসমাপ্ত ২ (Unfinished II)" (2008)

 After a long break of five years, they released their 5th album "অসমাপ্ত (Unfinished)" in 2008 by G-Series.
 By the release of the album, it became the biggest hit album of the band featuring songs like "চাইতে পারো ২ (Can Ask II)", "আনমনে (Unheeding)", " গুটি (The Finale)", "নিকৃষ্ট (Inferior)" and "ফিটাস এর কান্না (The Cry of the Fetus)".
 The lineup of the band changed in this album.
 Shishir Ahmed became a full-time guitarist and Rafa became a full-time drummer.
 Ibrahim Ahmed Kamal of Warfaze also joined the band as the guitarist.
 The album was mixed and produced by Fuad al Muqtadir.
 All of the songs of the album was recorded at Studio Bass, Clockwork Studio and Hit Factory.
 The band won the Channel i best band of the year award in 2008 for this album.

 Aurthohin released their 6th studio album on 25 November 2011.
 It contains 11 original tracks including sequels to previous songs 'Shurjo-2', 'Nikkrishto-2', Golper Shuru ('Audbhut Shei Chheleti prequel') and 'Anmonay-2'.
-Due to illness Kamal couldn't participate in the whole album.
+Due to illness Kamal could not participate in the whole album.
 He played in 3 songs.
 Most of the guitar solos are done by Shishir while Rafa also contributed guitar solos in 3 songs.
 "Uru Uru Mon", "Anmone-2", "Nikkrishto-2", "Surjo-2" and "Cancer" has been instant hit.
 All songs except "Uru Uru Mon" are written by Sumon and all tracks composed and produced by Aurthohin.
 It took them only four days to create the album.

 After "অসমাপ্ত ২ (Unfinished II)" (2011–2016)

-Due to illness of Sumon, Aurthohin didn't play many concert's in 2012.
+Due to illness of Sumon, Aurthohin did not play many concerts in 2012.
 After a long break they came back with live gigs in early 2013.
 In the middle of the 2013, Aurthohin announced on their Facebook page that Kamal is no more with the band.
 On 15 October 2013, they released their new single "Amjonota", that has lyrics about Bangladesh's current events, corruptions, political conflict and other issues.
 After playing 12 years, Rafa left the band due to his work pressure and schedule clashes with Aurthohin.
 Mark Don, Drummer of Trainwreck and guitarist of Metal Maze joined as drummer in 2015.
 They released an official music video of the song called "আলো আর আঁধার (Light and Darkness)" from the previous album.
 The video was directed by Sumon himself.